slangmgh/nims/README.md

 5. Input script auto indent.
 6. Multi-line code paste should work.
 7. With "-cache" option, input script can be auto save/load.
-8. You can add native callback function with vm_native macro easily.
+8. You can add native callback function with vm_native_proc macro easily.